sorbet/sorbet/website/docs/generics.md

 ## `:in`, `:out`, and variance

-Understanding variance is important for understanding how class-level generics (type members) behave.
+Understanding variance is important for understanding how `type_member`'s and `type_template`'s behave.
 Variance is a type system concept that controls how generics interact with subtyping.
 Specifically, [from Wikipedia][variance]:

 _"Variance refers to how subtyping between more complex types relates to subtyping between their components."_

-Variance is a property of each type member (not the generic class itself, because generic classes may have more than one type member).
+Variance is a property of each `type_member` and `type_template` (not the generic class itself, because generic classes may have more than one such type variable).
 There are three kinds of variance relationships:

-- **invariant** (subtyping relationships are ignored for this type member)
+- **invariant** (subtyping relationships are ignored for this type variable)
-- **covariant** (subtyping order is preserved for this type member)
+- **covariant** (subtyping order is preserved for this type variable)
-- **contravariant** (subtyping order is reversed for this type member)
+- **contravariant** (subtyping order is reversed for this type variable)

 Here is the syntax Sorbet uses for these concepts: